JosephBARBIERDARNAL/pypalettes/README.md

 Since some color maps have the same name, some specific palettes can be different from the ones expected.
 If you find a mistake, please open an issue.

-The easiest way to find the original source is to use the `source()` method, and I highly suggest you to find your dream color map using the [original site](https://josephbarbierdarnal.github.io/pypalettes/).
+The easiest way to find the original source is to use the `get_source()` method, and I highly suggest you to find your dream color map using the [original site](https://josephbarbierdarnal.github.io/pypalettes/).

 <br><br>